 Leland Lim, MD, PhD - Palo Alto, CA

-Dr. Lim is a neurologist at the VA Palo Alto Health Care System and Co-Director of their MS Regional Program.
-He is a Clinical Associate Professor (Affiliated) in Neurology at Stanford Health Care-Stanford Hospital.
-Dr. Lim graduated from University of Iowa, Carver College of Medicine in 2000.
+Dr. Lim is a neurologist at the VA Palo Alto Health Care System and Co-Director of their MS Regional Specialty Program.
+He is a Clinical Associate Professor (Affiliated) in the Department of Neurology and Neurological Sciences in the Stanford University School of Medicine, where he also serves on the Medical Student Education Subcommittee.
+Dr. Lim graduated from the University of Iowa Carver College of Medicine.
+He completed an internship in Internal Medicine at Barnes-Jewish Hospital of Washington University in St. Louis and his neurology residency and chief residency at Stanford University.

 Christopher Luzzio